Mattress Sagging: How to Fix, Causes, Prevention, and More

 1) Use a Mattress Topper

-Consider using a mattress Topper to protect your mattress against spills, stains, dust, perspiration, and body oils.
+Consider using a mattress topper to protect your mattress against spills, stains, dust, perspiration, and body oils.
 It helps to preserve the mattress's condition by avoiding early sagging caused by these factors.

 A mattress Topper adds an extra layer of protection to the mattress, increasing its lifespan and assuring long-term comfort.